 Regenerative medicine refers to a branch of medicine which deals with the process of replacing or regenerating human cells, tissues or organs to restore or establish normal function.

-Although many equate the clinical application of regenerative medicine to be the injection of stem cells or platelet-rich plasma (PRP) into an injured or diseased body part, regenerative medicine is much more expansive and includes appropriate diet and exercise.
+Although many equate the clinical application of orthobiologics to be the injection of stem cells or platelet-rich plasma (PRP) into an injured or diseased body part, orthobiologics is much more expansive and includes appropriate diet and exercise.

 Every New Year, resolutions are made to improve ourselves.
 Weight loss is a common goal.
 The intent is commendable, but execution and success can remain elusive.
 What is the best diet?
 What does clinical research suggest is the best way to lose weight?